exponea/exponea-android-sdk/README.md

 ## ⚠️ Version Disclaimer

 This SDK supports **API 17+** and **Android 4.2+**.
 If you wish to interact with Exponea on lower API/Android versions please refer to the [old SDK located here](https://github.com/infinario/android-sdk).

+## Support

+Are you a Bloomreach customer and dealing with some issues on mobile SDK?
+You can reach the official Engagement Support [via these recommended ways](https://documentation.bloomreach.com/engagement/docs/engagement-support#contacting-the-support).
+Note that Github repository issues and PRs will also be considered but with the lowest priority and without guaranteed output.